mariuz/atom-reader/README.txt

 ABSTRACT

-Yocto-reader is a  web based RSS reader written in Javascript.
-In this release the GUI front end is fully functional but a backend will be written at a later date in node.js and firebird.
+Yocto-reader is a  web based RSS/Atom reader written in Javascript.
+In this release the GUI front end is fully functional but a backend will be written at a later date in Node.js and Firebird.
+The plan for Backend is to convert RSS/Atom feed to a Json stream http://rssjs.org/ that can be previwed in the Frontend

 KEY FEATURES